THE JOURNAL OF AUSTRALIAN CERAMICS

 australianceramicstriennale.com.au

-The Australian Ceramics Association (TACA) acknowledges the Gadigal people of the Eora Nation as the traditional custodians of the land on which we operate.
 We recognise that sovereignty was never ceded and that we are on stolen land.
-We pay our respects to Indigenous Elders, past, present and emerging, and to any other Aboriginal and Torres Strait Islanders who might encounter or participate in our Association, its events and programs.
+We pay our respect to Elders past, present, and emerging, and to all Aboriginal and Torres Strait Islanders who engage with the Association, our events, and our programs.